Neural-network methods for two-dimensional finite-source reflector design: Introduction

 A second, more signal-processing-oriented strategy treats the finite-source effect as a blurring convolution and applies deconvolution within the design loop.
-Source-compensation and feedback ideas adjust the prescribed target to counteract the smearing effects of a finite source\,\cite{Fournier2009}, and recent work shows that deblurring the extended-source response can yield freeform surfaces that are robust with respect to source size\,\cite{Wei2021}.
-Classical iterative deconvolution methods such as Van~Cittert and Richardson–Lucy provide algorithmic building blocks\,\cite{vanCittert1931,BurgerVanCittert1932,Richardson1972,Lucy1974,HillIoup1976,Jansson1997}. \emph{In this paper, our deconvolution‐based baseline is not novel: it is an adaptation of existing approaches, most notably the method in \cite{vithesis}, tailored to our finite-source setting and evaluation protocol.} We include it to provide a meaningful and transparent point of comparison.
+Supporting-ellipsoid methods combined with numerical optimization have been used to account for source extent\,\cite{Fournier2009}, and recent work shows that explicitly deblurring the extended-source response can yield freeform surfaces that are robust with respect to source size\,\cite{Wei2021}.
+Classical iterative deconvolution methods such as Van~Cittert and Richardson--Lucy provide algorithmic building blocks\,\cite{vanCittert1931,BurgerVanCittert1932,Richardson1972,Lucy1974,HillIoup1976,Jansson1997}. \emph{In this paper, our deconvolution-based baseline is not novel: it is an adaptation of existing approaches, most notably the method in \cite{vithesis}, tailored to our finite-source setting and evaluation protocol.} We include it to provide a meaningful and transparent point of comparison.

 Concurrently, there is growing interest in differentiable and data-driven approaches for inverse illumination problems.
 Algorithmic differentiation and differentiable non-sequential ray tracing enable gradient-based optimization of freeform elements directly through the rendering pipeline\,\cite{Heemels2024OE,deKoning2023Arxiv}.
-Machine-learning surrogates have been explored for accelerating design or inferring topology from irradiance\,\cite{Gannon2019ML,Zhou2024OExNNTopo}, and neural parameterizations have been investigated for transport-driven partial differential equations (PDEs) and related reflector formulations\,\cite{HACKING2025100119}, with robust second-order quasi-Newton optimization improving performance\,\cite{URBAN2025113656}.
+These approaches treat the rendering pipeline as a stochastic black box and rely on Monte-Carlo sampling for the gradient; the methods we present below instead exploit the closed-form inverse mapping of the reflector---and, for the mesh-based loss, the cell-area structure of the target grid---to obtain a deterministic, smooth loss without sampling noise.
+Machine-learning surrogates have been explored for accelerating design or inferring topology from irradiance\,\cite{Gannon2019ML,Cerpentier2024OExNNTopo}, and neural parameterizations have been investigated for transport-driven partial differential equations (PDEs) and related reflector formulations\,\cite{HACKING2025100119}, with robust second-order quasi-Newton optimization improving performance\,\cite{URBAN2025113656}.